 The university hospital of the future

-The assignment for the new university hospital, which will open its doors to the first patients at the end of 2016, is to provide highly specialised healthcare and conduct basic research, patient-focused clinical research and education.
+The assignment for the new university hospital, which opened its doors to the first patients in November 2016, is to provide highly specialised healthcare and conduct basic research, patient-focused clinical research and education.
 Greater collaboration between healthcare and research will contribute to new research findings being turned into new treatment methods and medicines faster.

 The guiding principle is “the patient always first” where the patient’s safety, integrity and comfort are at the centre.
 Patients will meet a state-of-the-art hospital where planning and design have always been based on what will be best for them.
 For example, all in-patient rooms will be single rooms with shower and toilet and a bed for relatives to spend the night.